Updated: Sep 28

 Really?
 Maggie cost $1.4 million to make and it earned $1.66 million.
 It would have made $10 million had the story been allowed to end.

-The Netflix series Bird Box (2018) has no excuse for not-ending.
+The Netflix movie Bird Box (2018) has no excuse for not-ending.
 It has some major actors (Sandra Bullock, Sarah Paulson, John Malkovich, Rosa Salazar).
 At the end of the movie, nothing is learned about the invisible antagonist(s).
-The remaining protagonists (a mother and two children) make it to a remote community attended by blind people.
-But there is nothing preventing the whatever-they-are creatures from attacking the mother and her two children after they get there.
+The remaining protagonists (a woman and two children) make it to a remote community attended by blind people.
+But there's nothing preventing the creature(s) from attacking the mother and her two children after they get there.

 If you want to watch a movie where nothing is learned or revealed, where everyone dies (or could die at any moment), and where nothing is (permanently) accomplished, then watch Bird Box.